Rafhael-Josino/Finance-Control/README.md

 - Verify use of time interval to calculate gains and losses inside given interval
 - Finish stock functionality
 - Insert .xlsx files with exemplary transactions for users run tests
+- How to dinamically add new cryptocoins to cryptos objects?

 # Contability of gains and losses